VW under pressure for answers as emissions scandal deadlines loom

 Given 8 million of the 11 million affected vehicles are in the European Union, any cheating there could have a bigger impact than the United States in terms of fines and lawsuits.

-“We need clarity on Europe,” Bernstein analyst Max Warburton wrote in a research note this week.
+“We need clarity on Europe,” Bernstein analyst Max Wurburton wrote in a research note this week.

 “If the issue is just limited to the U.S. ... then the financial consequences may be containable.
 But if VW also cheated in Europe, then the situation will become much graver.”